AInitikesh/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

-For dealing with latency I am predicting the future x state of the vehicle using the velocity of the car(d = v * dt).
-I added this logic at line 119 in main.cpp
+For dealing with latency I am predicting the future state of the vehicle using the velocity of the car with the MPC equations.
+I added this logic at line 109 - 116 in main.cpp

 ## Dependencies